Channel Islander Imprisoned in Stalag X-B / Sandbostel Concentration Camp:

 19-year-old Channel Islander Frank Le Villio was transported or force marched from Neuengamme to Sandbostel sometime between late March and late April 1945.
 He was in the concentration camp prisoners’ section of the camp, which was divided from the POW sections of the camp with barbed wire fences.
 On 19 April, the concentration camp prisoners organised a hunger revolt and in retribution the remaining camp guards killed over 300 of them.
 Le Villio eventually managed to make contact with some British POWs, who sneaked him into their section of the camp on 24 April, put him in a mixed army uniform and managed to keep him hidden in their barracks from German guards.
 His appearance as a soldier, despite his youth, apparently went unnoticed by a German officer who struck him in the hand with the butt of his revolver at some point to get him to move out of the way.

 Stalag X-B / Sandbostel Concentration Camp was liberated by British troops on 29 April 1945.
 The British troops were quick to nickname Sandbostel ‘a miniature Belsen’: what greeted them were scenes of half-naked skeletal corpses sprawled in random heaps in the barracks and mud-filled streets of the camp.
 Of the estimated 9500 concentration camp prisoners who arrived in April 1945, by 29 April only 6800 were still alive, and many more would die from the results of disease, hunger and exposure over the coming months.
 Many of the barracks were burnt to the ground in an effort to stem the spread of typhus.
+The 7-page medical report on the camp written by Major H McLaren in May 1945 can be found on this webpage.
+Le Villio is mentioned on page 2 as the single Jerseyman present at the camp.

 The British military led an investigation into war crimes committed at Sandbostel, but it appears that no members of the camp’s staff were ever charged with any crimes.